-French pharmacy beauty products fit the bill perfectly here, with brands like La Roche-Posay, Bioderma and Avène often touted as being good options for rosacea-prone skin.
+French pharmacy beauty products fit the bill perfectly here, with brands like La Roche-Posay, Bioderma and Avène often recommended for rosacea-prone skin.
 “The main ingredients to look for within skincare products are botanicals, antioxidants, and natural plant extracts along with amino acids,” KerryLou Herbert, a senior aesthetician at Omniya Clinic, told us.
 “These all help to restore and support the skin's barrier and reduce irritation and inflammation which leads to flare up, by fighting against environmental factors that can worsen the condition.”
 And remember, while oil-based products may be moisturizing, they’re likely to aggravate rosacea.

-“Rosacea-prone skin is sensitive skin,” says Dr. Ejikeme.
+“Rosacea-prone skin is sensitive skin,” Dr. Ejikeme stresses.
 “It is important to be gentle with it and stay away from products that will strip the skin.”
 This means watching out for abrasive formulas and looking out for super-gentle, natural ingredients that are non-irritating, hypoallergenic, and non-comedogenic (a fancy way of saying oil-free - I swear by Origins’ GinZing moisturizer for a daily pick-me-up, sans oil).

 While rosacea itself has no cure, it’s a condition that can react well to the right rosacea skincare routine.
 There are two golden rules when it comes to catering for sensitive skin; keep it simple and keep it consistent.
-Our skin responds well to a routine, in fact, studies have shown that sticking to a regular skincare routine is more important than the formulas of products.
-In the interest of consistency, I’ve found using the same cleanser, serum, and moisturizer morning and night leaves my skin feeling calmer, though this is by no means a one-size-fits-all approach.
+Our skin responds well to a routine—in fact, studies have shown that sticking to a regular skincare routine is more important than the formulas of products.
+In the interest of consistency, I’ve found that using the same cleanser, serum, and moisturizer morning and night leaves my skin feeling calmer—though this is by no means a one-size-fits-all approach.

-Your first step after removing makeup, dirt, and grime should be to relieve irritation before moisturizing.
-“Calm the skin with skin-soothing ingredients such as hinokitiol, sea whip, and aloe,” suggests Dr. Beatrice Mollina.
+Your approach after removing makeup, dirt, and grime should be to relieve irritation before moisturizing.
+“Calm the skin with skin-soothing ingredients such as hinokitiol, sea whip, and aloe,” suggests Dr. Mollina.
 As with any daytime skincare routine, the final step should always, always be a reliable SPF, like the Kiehl's Ultra Light Daily UV Defense Gel.
 Rosacea-prone skin is much more sensitive to the sun.

 Step 1: Gentle cleanse